donwrightdesigns/ai-photo-analyzer-rtx/LIGHTROOM_INTEGRATION_SUMMARY.md

 ### How it Works
 1. **Send**: Lightroom plugin sends selected images to the standalone desktop GUI
 2. **Process**: Full processing happens in the desktop application (with full GUI, RTX acceleration, all features)
-3. **Refresh**: Lightroom plugin refreshes metadata from XMP sidecar files
+3. **Refresh**: Lightroom plugin refreshes metadata from IPTC embedded data in image files

 ### Benefits
 - ✅ **Simpler Plugin Code**: No complex UI or processing logic in Lightroom Lua